-First Prize: Featured performance at the 2019 International Trombone Festival at Ball State University in Muncie, Indiana
+First Prize: Featured performance at the 2020 International Trombone Festival in Osaka, Japan

 - The competition repertoire should be uploaded as single audio file, without any edits within each selection (single performance from start to end of each piece.)
 Accepted file formats include: MP3, OGG, M4A, WMA, WAV, AAC, FLAC, AIFF, AIF.
 Video submissions are not accepted for this competition.